Achieve Your Dream Body: Setting Realistic Weight Loss Goals For Success

-Similarly, you’ll want to make sure you are aiming for a BMI that is realistic to your age.
-You may have had 18.5 BMI when you were 18, but if you’re 40 and looking to have that again, you might be out of luck.
-Our metabolisms change as we get older, so you’ll want to always take that into account when realizing weight loss goals.
+Similarly, you'll want to make sure you're aiming for a realistic BMI for your age.
+You may have had a BMI of 18.5 when you were 18, but if you're 40 and trying to get back to that, you may be out of luck.
+Our metabolism changes as we get older, so you'll always want to take this into account when setting weight loss goals.

-Don’t aim for an 18.5 because that’s what you were when you were a teen.
-Aim for a BMI that is realistic to your age, and will cause you feeling fit, healthy and slim, rather than stick thin.
+Don't aim for 18.5 because that's what you were when you were a teenager.
+Aim for a BMI that is realistic for your age and that makes you feel fit, healthy and slim, not skinny.